Baker seeks disaster declaration for Massachusetts

-Baker told reporters at a Thursday briefing that the federal aid, if approved by President Donald Trump, will supplement state and local recovery efforts in areas affected by the virus.
+Baker has also requested access to several aid programs provided under a disaster declaration, including funding for crisis counseling and disaster unemployment assistance.
+He said the federal aid, if approved by President Donald Trump, would supplement state and local recovery efforts in areas affected by the virus.

-The state was previously approved for a small business disaster declaration that paved the way for low-interest federal loans to qualifying business owners and nonprofits.
+"We hope to see the feds move quickly on this so that we can get those resources deployed to residents as soon as possible," Baker told reporters at briefing on Thursday.

+In a letter to Trump and the Federal Emergency Management Agency, Baker wrote that the state has already spent more than $28 million on personal protective equipment for health care workers alone.

 Trump has approved disaster declarations for other states that have been hit hard by the coronavirus including California, Texas and New York.

-If the declaration is approved, it may help with emergency protective measures for local governments and individuals in areas most affected.
-Funding for crisis counseling would also be available.
+Disaster unemployment assistance allows workers who aren't eligible for traditional unemployment benefits, such as Uber drivers and other gig economy workers, to receive 26 weeks of benefits if they can attribute their job loss to spread of the coronavirus.

+"There are tens of thousands of workers who are ineligible for the regular unemployment insurance program, including self-employed and contract workers or individuals who work for covered ... employers who do not earn enough wages, many of whom are working for food and other service occupations that have been hit hard," Baker wrote to FEMA.

-Trump declared a national emergency on March 13, three days after Gov. Charlie Baker declared a state of emergency in Massachusetts and closed schools.
-He has also ordered non-essential businesses to shut down.
+Trump declared a national emergency on March 13, three days after Baker declared a state of emergency in Massachusetts.
+Baker has also closed schools, bars and restaurants, ordered non-essential businesses to shut down, banned gatherings of 10 or more people, and called up the National Guard to help with the state's response.

 Christian M. Wade covers the Massachusetts Statehouse for North of Boston Media Group’s newspapers and websites.
 Email him at cwade@cnhi.com.